Startup Secrets Sandbox

 🔹 1.
 Warm-Up (2–3 min)

 Start casual.
 Build rapport.
 Ideally even a personal relationship through any connection you may have or be able to establish.
+See if you can confirm what you’ve learned from your research, showing you’ve taken time to understand them and their business already.
 Then proceed to the interview:

 “Thanks for taking the time.
-I’m trying to better understand how ªpeople like) you handle [domain/problem area].”
+I’m trying to better understand how people like) you handle [domain/problem area].”

 “Can you tell me a bit about your role/day-to-day?”